Huawei to launch multilingual voice assistant Celia, starting on the P40 flagship in 6 countries

 Enter Celia

-As with other virtual assistants on the market, Celia has a wake word — “Hey Celia” — though users can elect to press and hold the power button for one second to activate it.
+As with other virtual assistants on the market, Celia has a wake word — “Hey Celia” — though users can elect to press and hold the power button for one second to activate it instead.
 After that, users can ask Celia to make a phone call, send a text, set an alarm, turn off Bluetooth, set up a calendar appointment, and more.

-Additionally, Huawei is launching a new feature called “face to face translate.”
-This means Celia will serve as a virtual translator between two individuals in the same room, with each user seeing the words spoken by the other person on their phone’s screen in real time — this will work in English, French, and Spanish.
+Huawei is also launching a feature called “face to face translate,” which uses Celia as a virtual translator between two individuals in the same room.
+Here, each user will see the words spoken by the other person on their phone’s screen in real time (available for English, French, and Spanish).

-Elsewhere, Celia will also work with Huawei’s existing AI Lens feature, which means the user can hover their phone’s camera over a piece of food and say, “Hey Celia, how many calories are in this?,” for example, or ask Celia what type of flower is in front of them.
+Elsewhere, Celia will also work with Huawei’s existing AI Lens feature, which means the user can hover their phone’s camera over a piece of food and say, “Hey Celia, how many calories are in this?” or ask Celia what type of flower is in front of them.

-The information will be displayed on the user’s phone screen as before, except they can now simply use their voice to activate the feature.
+The information will be displayed on the user’s phone screen as before, except they can now activate the feature with their voice.

 Huawei confirmed that it will be expanding Celia to support more features, languages, and countries in future releases.
-Additionally, it plans to bring Celia to other devices as they come to market, from speakers to TVs and laptops.
+Additionally, the company plans to bring Celia to other devices as they come to market, from speakers to TVs and laptops.

-While Huawei was already looking to launch an international voice assistant before the U.S. trade ban came into force last year, being unable to access any Google services likely pushed Huawei to speed up its efforts somewhat.
-But regardless of how good its own software is, there is no escaping the obvious here — the Google restriction is a disaster for Huawei, and its international growth will certainly suffer as a result.
+While Huawei was already looking to launch an international voice assistant before the U.S. trade ban took effect last year, the situation likely spurred its efforts.
+But regardless of how good Huawei’s own software is, the Google restriction is a disaster for the company, and its international growth will certainly suffer as a result.

 Consider this: Anyone looking to buy the new Huawei P40 won’t be able to download apps for WhatsApp, Instagram, Facebook, Messenger, Twitter, Uber, Spotify, or Netflix.
-And remember, there are no Google apps either.
+And remember, there are no Google apps, either.

 It’s difficult to see how Huawei will survive as a consumer smartphone brand outside of China — Celia, or no Celia.